Cortisol Symptoms: Signs Your Cortisol Levels May Be Too High

 Why High Cortisol Levels Happen

-High cortisol is usually not caused by one single event but by a combination of everyday pressures and habits.
-Common contributors include:
+High cortisol is usually not caused by one single event.

 • Chronic stress at work or home